bendybus/dbt-meta-testing/README.md

 This [dbt](https://docs.getdbt.com/docs/introduction) package contains macros to assert test and documentation coverage from `dbt_project.yml` configuration settings.

+---

-## This fork has a works-for-me fix to provide **dbt fusion** compatibility by moving the 3rd party YAML under meta tags.
+**This fork has a works-for-me fix to provide **dbt fusion** compatibility by moving the 3rd party YAML under meta tags.
+YMMV**

+---

 ## Table of Contents
   - [Install](#install)